Is There a Connection Between Caffeine and Anxiety?

 Do you love your cup of coffee to get you up and moving in the morning?
 How about a Coke in the middle of the day?
 Or an energy drink when you're working long hours?
 There is a good chance that you fall into one of these groups or something similar.
 According to an article by Villanova University, approximately 90% of Americans consume caffeine in some form or another on a daily basis.
 More than 50% of all American adults consume over 300 milligrams (mg) of caffeine daily, making it by far America's most famous drug.
-You may think that it's okay, but there is a connection between caffeine and anxiety.
+Let's explore the connection between caffeine and anxiety.

 Can Caffeine Cause Anxiety?

 Is caffeine-induced anxiety real?
 There have been multiple studies conducted to find out if there is a connection between caffeine and anxiety.
 One of these studies looked at caffeine use in 400 people.
 They found two ways that anxiety can result from consuming caffeine.
-The first is if they are genetically predisposed to it.
-The second is if they are not regular consumers of caffeine.
-Let's explore these concepts.
+The first is if people are genetically predisposed to it.
+The second is if people are not regular consumers of caffeine.
+Let's look further into these concepts.

-The second result shows that the people that are impacted the most are the people that don't consume caffeine on a regular basis.
+The second result shows that the people that tend to be impacted the most are the people that don't consume caffeine on a regular basis.
 So if you don't normally take in a lot of caffeine and then find yourself having a stressful day and reaching for the coffee, Coke, or energy drink, it could hit your anxiety levels harder than others.
-That makes it even more reason to avoid it.

 The Impact Caffeine Has On Your Brain